quadstore/QuadStore_IR_Master/README.md

- # OSOYOO_IR for micro-bit
+ # QUADSTORE_IR for micro-bit

-Extension for OSOYOO_IR
+Extension for QUADSTORE_IR

-Note: IR receiver for OSOYOO receiver
+Note: IR receiver for QUADSTORE receiver

 ## License